-If the WDIR indicates the wood-destroying insects are in the wooden members, it must be assumed there is some damage.
-Ordinarily, a PCO is neither prepared nor qualified to repair damage to a structure.
-Repairs should be made by a building expert and the repair invoice attached to the WDIR by the Realtor, closing attorney or seller to show that the damage has been repaired.
-A PCO should not be expected or required to be a quality control inspector for carpenters, plumbers, etc. This is not his area of expertise nor the purpose of the WDIR.
+If the WDIR indicates the wood-destroving insects are in the wooden members, it must be assumed there is some damage.
+Ordinarily, a PCO is neither prepared nor gualified to evaluate the extent of damage to a structure.
+A building expert should make the necessary repairs.
+The repair invoice may be attached to the WDIR.
+A PCO should not be expected or required to be a quality control inspector for carpenters, plumbers, etc. This is not his area of expertise or the purpose of the WDIR.
 Furthermore, the issuance of a subsequent report indicating "no evidence" in such circumstances would be a violation of the structural pest control rules and could be considered to be fraud.
 Most homes in North Carolina in excess of 10-15 years old will have some evidence of wood-destroying insects and could well have been damaged by such insects.
 Lending institutions and buyers need to realize that a "clear" report is not to be sought.
 The function of the WDIR is to report the presence of all visible evidence of wood-destroying insect infestation.
-If damage is present, it is the buyer's responsibility to ensure that it is repaired or evaluated and acknowledged as of no structural consequence by an qualified contractor or engineer.
+If damage is present, it is the buyer's responsibility to ensure that it is repaired or evaluated, and acknowledged as of no structural consequence by a qualified contractor or engineer.
 Just as an individual is willing to buy a used car with a few dents; so a homeowner, lender, etc., must be willing to accept some wood-destroying insect damage in an older home.